Customer data integration can be improved by using generic dimensional modeling techniques

 If creating a generic address entity in your CDI hub or Data Warehouse environment seems like a lot of work, you are correct.
 There are compromises to be considered – additional complexity in the ETL and auditing processes versus better performance on the front and back end, additional flexibility and reduced space requirements.

 Whether you are considering a Customer Master Data Management solution or have begun the design effort, it may be worthwhile to lay the groundwork for future flexibility and scalability by modeling a generic Address dimension before moving forward with your implementation.
 Retrofitting an existing environment with a change of this magnitude once the system is in production can be a daunting task.
+Remember to collect and manage all the relevant metadata (business and technical) for all identified data.

 Even if some of the functionality mentioned above is not utilized (e.g. storing multiple addresses per customer), having the groundwork in place can greatly simplify future implementations if this functionality is needed later.